-JNDI is defined to be independent of any specific naming or directory service implementation.
+The JNDI API, at http://java.sun.com/products/jndi/index.html, is defined to be independent of any specific naming or directory service implementation.
 It supports the use of a number of methods for accessing various new and existing services.
 This support allows any service-provider implementation to be plugged into the JNDI framework using the standard service provider interface (SPI) conventions.

-WebLogic Server JNDI
+3.2 WebLogic Server JNDI